rlworkgroup/garage/CONTRIBUTING.md

 * Use Unix-style line endings
 * Trim trailing whitespace from all lines
 * All files should end in a single newline

+## Testing
+garage maintains a test suite to ensure that future changes do not break existing functionality.
+We use TravisCI to run a unit test suite on every pull request before merging.

+* New functionality should always include unit tests and, where appropriate, integration tests.
+* PRs fixing bugs which were not caught by an existing test should always include a test replicating the bug

+### Creating Tests
+Add a test for your functionality under the `garage/tests/` directory.
+Make sure your test filename is prepended with test(i.e. `test_<filename>.py`) to ensure the test will be run in the CI.

 ## Git